appwebtech/Mango_Business/README.md

   - [License](#license)

 # Introduction

+Just as a headsup GiHub has decided to host simple websites within their servers for people to view.
+Wish they did that for complex applications written in Rails, Python, etc. Anyway, the website can be viewed [here.](https://appwebtech.github.io/Mango_Business/)

 Most Web Designers are torn between the choice of using a fluid, fixed, hybrid or elastic web design.
 As the second day of the new year rolls in and as part of my new year resolutions, I have promised to create a mock-up using each tech that I'm conversant with and make it available on my [GitHub page](https://github.com/appwebtech).
 Last year was a very busy one and although I'm still on vacation travelling till on Friday (the first Friday in 2017), I'll try to code whenever I get time and push to GitHub that way I'm sure people will see my uncompleted code and thus motivate myself to finish it.